ohmjs/ohm/doc/syntax-reference.md

 For the purposes of a syntactic rule, a "whitespace character" is anything that matches its enclosing grammar's "space" rule.
 The default implementation of "space" matches ' ', '\t', '\n', '\r', and any other character that is considered whitespace in the [ES5 spec](http://ecma-international.org/ecma-262/5.1/#sec-7.2).

-### Inline Rules
+### Inline Rule Declarations

 <code><i>expr</i> -- <i>caseName</i></code>

 When a parsing expression is followed by the characters `--` and a name, it signals an _inline rule declaration_.
-This is most commonly used in Alt expressions to ensure that each branch has the same arity.
+This is most commonly used in alternation expressions to ensure that each branch has the same arity.
 For example, the following declaration:

 <pre><code>AddExp = AddExp "+" MulExp  -- plus
        | MulExp